Revolutionary War Artillery & Cannons

 Roger Bacon, in his Epistolae de Secretis Operibus describes gunpowder, and gives a description of how to make it, but the actual invention remains shrouded in the mists of history.
 Chemically, gunpowder is a “mixture.”
 That is to say, the ingredients do not bond together on an atomic or molecular level, but are simply mechanically combined.

-The ingredients are saltpetre, sulphur, and charcoal, in equal parts by weight (more saltpetre in the mixture will produce powder for muskets, even more will give you pistol powder.)
+The ingredients are saltpeter, sulphur, and charcoal, in equal parts by weight (more saltpeter in the mixture will produce powder for muskets, even more will give you pistol powder.)
 These ingredients are moistened to avoid sparks,and the mixture is then ground between the great stone wheels of a powder mill, similar to grinding grain into coarse flour.
 The resulting mixture is then moistened into a paste, and pushed through a sieve, a process known as corning the powder, to produce small grains, the size and shape of which determine the quality of the powder.
-If you've ever seen a colonial powder mill, you've no doubt noticed it was situated far from any habitation, and surrounded by a high dirt berm, for obvious reasons.
+If you’ve ever seen a colonial powder mill, you’ve no doubt noticed it was situated far from any habitation, and surrounded by a high dirt berm, for obvious reasons.

 For most of the 18th century and well into the 19th, the world saw an “arms race” to develop a better gunpowder.
 One of the important needs of the Continentals was an adequate domestic supply of saltpeter and a satisfactory grade of gunpowder.
 The defects of the powder made in the United States were well known to the scientists of the day, and the military forces had difficulty when impurities that absorbed moisture from the air itself made it all but impossible to “keep your powder dry.”